Arcadia-Science/2025-geno-pheno-attention/data_collection/data_collection.md

 # Data Collection

-This document goes over the process of acquiring the original data files for the project and processing them to get the format used in the publication.
+This [Zenodo link](https://zenodo.org/records/15313069) hosts the train/validation/test datasets we used in our publication.
+If you want to build off this work, downloading those datasets is the easiest way to get started.
+If instead you want to process the data upstream of those pre-partitioned datasets, this document partial instructions for downloading and wrangling the data.

 ## Data Sources